Rem (Re:Zero): Reception and popularity

+Rem has gone on to become a fan favorite as the series went on.
+After her debut in the anime, she was praised for her role in the story and received consistently high rankings in popularity polls.
+In a poll conducted in 2017, she managed to outrank the series' main heroine, Emilia despite being a supporting character.

-Rem is highly regarded in multiple multiple polls and awards.
+Rem is highly regarded in multiple polls and awards.
 In the character selection of the 2015-2016 Innovative Animation Awards held by Kadokawa Corporation, Rem won first place.
 She ranked sixth place in "The Most Attractive Female Character" held by Charapedia in Japan and the first place in the comprehensive selection.
 In the 2017 annual Kono Light Novel ga Sugoi!, she won second place and eighth place in the 2018 awards.
 In the "2016 Anime Popularity Awards" hosted by Bilibili, Rem was ranked first in the female characters category.
 In Newtype's monthly character survey, she also has a fairly high rating, ranking eighth in August, in the top five in September, and ranked first on October.
 On November and December however, her ranking declined to the third and seventh places.
 Her most notable award was ranking first place at the Best Girl category of the 1st Crunchyroll Anime Awards.
+Rem was also one of the five recipients for the "Best Girls of the Decade" category at the Funimation's Decade of Anime fan poll.
 She has also gained the highest number of votes in Otamart's poll for the most popular two-dimensional character.